 These challenges have magnified over the last few years, jeopardizing access to essential care for those in rural communities.
 These challenges occur regardless of the type of one’s health insurance and place each community’s economy at risk.

 The CHART Model

-We are exploring applying as a lead organization under the Community Health Access and Rural Transformation (CHART) Model funding opportunity.
+We are applying for the Community Health Access and Rural Transformation (CHART) Model funding opportunity.
 The CHART Model is offered through Centers for Medicare & Medicaid Services.
-As the lead organization, HCA would partner with rural health systems, health care providers and health plans, Department of Health’s Office of Rural Health, and Accountable Communities of Health.
+As the lead organization, HCA will partner with rural health systems, health care providers and health plans, Department of Health’s Office of Rural Health, and Accountable Communities of Health.